raleel/cfi-srd-pt/0007_Game_System.md

 ### Recovering from Fatigue

-Characters recover from Fatigue depending on their Healing Rate.
-The amount of complete rest needed to recover from each level of accrued Fatigue is equal to the Recovery Period divided by the character's Healing Rate.
+Characters recover from Fatigue depending on their Cura Rate.
+The amount of complete rest needed to recover from each level of accrued Fatigue is equal to the Recovery Period divided by the character's Cura Rate.

 Note that the table represents Fatigue recovery for physical exertion.
 Fatigue recovery can be much faster when recovering from [Asphyxiation](0007_Game_System.md?id=f) or slower if recuperating from [Blood Loss](0007_Game_System.md?id=blood-loss).